chaincraft-labs/bridge/hardhat/COMMANDS.md

 ```

 - **Task:**
-  It will use the port defined in `constants/deploymentConfig.js::forkPorts`
+  It will use the port defined in `constants/deploymentConfig.json::forkPorts` and corresponding to the network in the hardhat config file.

 ```shell
 npx hardhat start-node --networkToFork sepolia